berops/claudie/docs/troubleshooting/troubleshooting.md

 # Troubleshooting guide

-!!! warning "In progress"
+!!! note "In progress"
-    As we continue working on our troubleshooting guide, we understand that issues may arise during your usage of Claudie.
+    As we continue expanding our troubleshooting guide, we understand that issues may arise during your usage of Claudie.
 Although the guide is not yet complete, we encourage you to create a [GitHub issue](https://github.com/berops/claudie/issues) if you encounter any problems.
-Rest assured that we are committed to promptly responding to your concerns and providing assistance, ensuring a smooth experience even before the troubleshooting guide is finalized.
 Your feedback and reports are highly valuable to us in improving our platform and addressing any issues you may face.

 ## Claudie cluster not starting
 Claudie relies on all services to be interconnected.
 If any of these services fail to create due to node unavailability or resource constraints, Claudie will be unable to provision your cluster.